YounixM/DHL-Scrapper/README.md

 To test the code locally.

-Download or clone to repo on your computer. cd into the downloaded folder run npm install use command node app.js to run the scrapper
+Download or clone to repo on your computer.

+cd into the downloaded folder.

+run npm install

+use command node app.js to run the scrapper

 Result : csr activities will be added to csr.json file